 The Food & Nutrition Services Department provides breakfast, lunch, and à la carte options daily.
 A variety of entrees is offered for breakfast and lunch as part of a well-balanced meal or available to be purchased à la carte.
-Students may pay for meals in cash or through a prepaid account.
+Breakfast costs \$1.75 and lunch costs range from \$2.50-\$3.25.
+Students may pay for purchases in cash or through a prepaid account.
 A meal account can be set up at MySchoolBucks.com.
-A valid student I.D. is required to access prepayment funds and/ or free and reduced-price meal benefits.
+A valid student I.D. is required to access prepayment funds and meal benefits.